cobbler/koan/docs/vmware.rst

 What Happens
 ############

-Koan will ask cobbler for the RAM and Disk needs associated with "foosball", or rather, the profile associated with "foosball".
+Koan will ask Cobbler for the RAM and Disk needs associated with "foosball", or rather, the profile associated with "foosball".
 It will then automatically create your VMware configuration file (vmx) and disk image, and set that image up so that the rest of the installation happens over PXE.

-Thus the installation is in tandem between PXE and the VMware libraries, though all of the profile data is still managed by cobbler.
+Thus the installation is in tandem between PXE and the VMware libraries, though all of the profile data is still managed by Cobbler.